The DM&EE's Test Cars

 The DM&EE's Testing Section based at the RTC, Derby utilised a number of purpose-built or converted test cars over the years.
 Here are various pictures of most of them.

-Click on the picture for a bigger image - all photos are BR official unless otherwise credited
+Click on the picture for a bigger image and on the links for more detailed information- all photos are BR official unless otherwise credited

 Dynamometer Car No:1 The LMS Dynamometer car No:1 M45050 was built by the L&Y in 1912 and was used by the Testing Section at RTC until about 1970.